Faizahmad-S/SQL_PROJECT/README.md

 **5. Most_Optimal_Skills**

 This query combines job demand and average salary to identify the most valuable skills for a data analyst to learn.
-It highlights the skills that are both frequently requested and highly paid — offering the best return on learning investment.
+It highlights the skills that are both frequently requested and highly paid-offering the best return on learning investment.

 ```sql